icon to open the header menu

 In their introduction to the field of sofware architecture, Shaw and Garland summon the need to formalise the practice as the practice moves from craft to engineering ( Shaw, 1996) .
 Originally, the reality of carefully crafted, individualized code and unconstrained approaches to writing code62 was looked down upon by Dijkstra, Knuth and other early software practitioners, for its idiosyncracy and lack of rigor.

-However, the conception of programming as a craft has become more and more popular amongst source code writers and readers ( Spolosky, 2003 Seibel, 2009) .
+However, the conception of programming as a craft has become more and more popular amongst source code writers and readers ( Spolosky, 2003 author, year) .
 For instance, Paul Graham, LISP programmer, co-founder of the Y Combinator startup accelerator and widely-read blogger, highlights the status of programming languages as a medium and craft as a way to approach it, in his essay Hackers and Painters ( Graham, 2003) .
 Particularly, he stresses the materiality of code, depicting hackers and craftsmen as people who:

 are trying to write interesting software, and for whom computers are just a medium of expression, as concrete is for architects or paint for painters.